zestia/ember-dragula/README.md

 ## Options

-@zestia/ember-dragula supports the full range of options that dragula accepts, see: [https://github.com/bevacqua/dragula#dragulacontainers-options](https://github.com/bevacqua/dragula#dragulacontainers-options)
+The full range of options that dragula accepts are supported, see: [https://github.com/bevacqua/dragula#dragulacontainers-options](https://github.com/bevacqua/dragula#dragulacontainers-options)

 To supply options: